daffwwz/python-online-retail-analysis/README.md

 ### Total Revenues in 2011
 ![Total Revenues in 2011](./images/yearly_total_revenue_2011.png) **Insights:**
-1. **Monthly or quarterly trends:** Determine which months generated the highest revenue (e.g., holiday seasons or special events).
+1. **Monthly or quarterly trends:** Determine which months generated the highest revenue (ex: holiday seasons or special events).
 2. **Off-peak strategies:** Identify months with lower revenue and design promotions or campaigns to boost sales during these periods.
 3. **Forecasting:** Use seasonal patterns to predict future monthly revenue and improve cash flow management.
 4. **Performance evaluation:** Compare actual revenue to seasonal expectations to assess the effectiveness of sales and marketing strategies.